 Some years ago, I read a riviting post about friendship over the lifespan that I still use frequently to help clients with their social needs.
 Since I refer to it so I often, I thought I would share the parts of the original post I have found so helpful both in my own life and the lives of my clients.
-Please read the original post over at WaitButWhy.com and I hope my post adds to the perspective in some way.
+Please read the original post over at WaitButWhy.com and I hope my content adds to the perspective in some way.

 In early childhood, we gather friends based primarily on proximity (school, neighborhood, family, family firends) and then shared interests in the elementary school ages.
 But in middle childhood, we start to form stronger, more complex friendships, especially of the same sex (source).

 As we grow our friendship skills we develop strong bonds that can last a life time commonly called "best friends."
 In our teen years we also begin experimenting with romantic and sexual relationships, further complicating our relationship experiences and social needs.